joone/MSEdgeExplainers/DelayedMessages/explainer.md

 These delays can degrade the user experience by making applications feel unresponsive.
 While developers can detect that a delay happened, identifying the specific cause—whether it's a busy thread, a congested message queue, or serialization/deserialization overhead—is challenging with current tools.

-The Delayed Messages API will provide developers with end-to-end timing metrics and details on blocking tasks, allowing them to pinpoint the root causes of these delays and improve application performance.
+The Delayed Message Timing API will provide developers with end-to-end timing metrics and details on blocking tasks, allowing them to pinpoint the root causes of these delays and improve application performance.

 # Goals